yeslogic/prince-docs/docs/js-support.md

 The following table shows supported JavaScript objects, methods and properties.
 For more details, see also [JavaScript in Prince](javascript.md#javascript-in-prince).

-\* objects, methods and properties marked with an asterisk are Prince extensions.
+\* objects, methods and properties marked with an asterisk and a darker background color shade are Prince extensions.

 <a href="#" id="toggle-js" onclick="javascript:toggleAllDetails('js'); return false;">Toggle (open/close) all properties</a>